akifgrape/akifgrape.github.io/content/blog/aijourney.md

 ## What is Aplle intelligence?

 <mark>Deeply integrated into iOS 18 and designed with privacy in mind</mark>, Apple Intelligence gives users new ways to improve their writing skills and communicate more effectively.
 Integrated, system-wide writing tools let users rewrite, proofread and summarise text.

-They can also quickly create fun images with Image Playground, and Siri has been updated to provide a more natural, contextual and personal experience.
-In short, it is very similar in function to ChatGPT-4o.
+They can also quickly create fun images with Image Playground, and Siri has been updated to provide a more natural.

+If we delve into more detail, a locally operating artificial intelligence assistant with access to all data on your phone was trained on your data.
+For example, when we asked it to find the email containing the year-end document that arrived yesterday, it quickly locates and displays that email from among our inbox.

+Let's say your mum sends you a text message saying "I'll arrive at this airport tomorrow at this time".
+The next day, when your mum needs to arrive, simply ask Siri to plot a route to the airport where your mum will be arriving.
+Since Siri has access to these messages, it can understand your request and build the route accordingly, all done locally.

+If you ask where ChatGPT is used, we can say that it will actually be used for more specific tasks such as creating and rewriting text.

 <iframe width=100% height="400px" src="https://www.youtube.com/embed/Q_EYoV1kZWk?si=jofZ7kPdTZv0B1iu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>